-The Montclair Art Museum Schedule of Expenditures of State Awards Year Ended June 30, 2020
+The Montclair Art Museum Schedule of Expenditures of State Awards Year Ended June 30, 2021

-State Grantor/ Pass-through Grantor/ Program Title Contract Number Contract Period Amount Expended State of New Jersey Department of State New Jersey State Council on the Arts: General Operating Support 2005X010036 07/01/19-06/30/20 \$ 298,817 Total expenditures of state awards \$ 298,817
+State Grantor/ Pass-through Grantor/ Program Title Contract Number Contract Period Amount Expended State of New Jersey Department of State New Jersey State Council on the Arts: General Operating Support 2105X010055 07/01/20-06/30/21 \$ 333,285 Application Short Form Support 2138X380042 03/01/21-6/30/21 20,000 Emergency Financial Assistance for Non-Profit Art Organizations 20COA-CRF-047 03/01/20-12/30/20 68,935 Total expenditures of state awards \$ 422,220

-1. General
+General

-The accompanying schedule of expenditures of state awards presents the activity of all state financial assistance programs of The Montclair Art Museum.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the New Jersey State Circular 15-08-OMB, Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid.
-Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of the basic financial statements.
-All state financial assistance received directly from state agencies, as well as financial assistance passed through other government agencies is included on the appropriate schedule.
-Because this schedule presents only a selected portion of the operations of the Museum, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Museum.
+The accompanying schedules of expenditures of federal and state awards present the activity of all federal and state financial assistance programs of The Montclair Art Museum.
+The information in these schedules are presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the New Jersey State Circular 15-08-OMB, Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid.
+Therefore, some amounts presented in these schedules may differ from amounts presented in, or used in the preparation of the basic financial statements.
+All federal and state financial assistance received directly from federal and state agencies, as well as financial assistance passed through other government agencies are included on the appropriate schedules.
+Because these schedules present only a selected portion of the operations of the Museum, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Museum.